huago/rdm/README.md

 OpenRDM - A simple redis client writed by ColaPHP.

-Modify the database config file  *internal/site.config.ini* as your own.
+Modify the database config file  *internal/site.config.ini* to your own.